Russian oligarch sues US Treasury over sanctions

-WASHINGTON (AP) — Russian oligarch Oleg Deripaska has filed a lawsuit against the U.S. Treasury Department and wants a federal judge to lift sanctions against him.
+WASHINGTON (AP) — Russian oligarch Oleg Deripaska filed a lawsuit Friday against the U.S. Treasury Department, saying the sanctions against him have caused a “wholesale devastation” of his wealth and reputation.

-Deripaska argues in a lawsuit filed Friday that he was unfairly and illegally targeted by the U.S. government.
-He was slapped with sanctions last April targeting tycoons with close ties to the Kremlin.
+The billionaire argues he was unfairly and illegally targeted by the U.S. government when he was slapped with sanctions last April targeting tycoons with close ties to the Kremlin.

-He says that because of the sanctions, he’s suffered from a “wholesale devastation” of his wealth, reputation and economic livelihood.
+Deripaska’s net worth has dropped by $7.5 billion and he has watched his businesses “edge to the brink of collapse,” according to the lawsuit, which was filed in federal court in Washington.
+The suit says it’s an 81 percent decrease in his net worth.

-He says banks are refusing his transactions and businesses fear they could face sanctions for doing business with him.
+He wants the sanctions lifted and for a federal judge to order the Treasury Department to remove him from a list of oligarchs.

 Most Read Nation & World Stories